-Uganda has a rapidly growing population which is putting a great deal of stress on the country's forests.
-A larger population and an influx of refugees are increasing demand for firewood, pushing agricultural expansion, and expanding land settlement - all of which is having an adverse impact on tree coverage.
-Uganda now experiences one of the highest rates of deforestation in the world.
-Like most of the country, Western Uganda (part of the Albertine Rift) is a biodiversity hotspot, home to the most endemic and threatened species of vertebrates on the continent, many of which rely on the forest for habitat and food.
+Uganda has a rapidly growing population, which is putting a great deal of stress on the country's forests by increasing demand for firewood, pushing agricultural expansion, and expanding land settlement.
+As a result, Uganda now has one of the highest rates of deforestation in the world.
+In Northern Uganda, much of the forest has been cleared for charcoal production, degrading wildlife habitat and presenting a hardship for local farmers.

 Our partners are working with local farmers in Paibona, Northern Uganda to plant trees on their land.
 These trees will provide the farmers with sustainable food and income by growing fruits, nuts, and medicines.
 In an area that has experienced extensive clear cutting for charcoal production, planting trees will improve agricultural yields, reduce soil erosion, and improve the health of the soil.
 It will also protect biodiversity by improving habitat and will provide a jump-off point for several other sustainable agroforestry projects in the area, improving the livelihoods of hundreds of Ugandan farmers.

 A personalized tree certificate (see gallery) to say thanks for your donation.
 We’ll also send you updates on our Uganda project, so you can track the impact your trees are having on the community and environment.